 This really set things off on the wrong foot as I struggled to make bottles and entertain our toddler.
-I started taking my frustrations out on my husband instead of taking responsibility for how I felt and taking actions to calm myself down.
-That meant that instead of a team-oriented approach to parenting like we usually have, I was biting his head off, and he was disengaging.
+I started taking my frustrations out on my husband instead of taking responsibility for how I felt and taking action to calm myself down.
+That meant that instead of a team-oriented approach to parenting like usual, I was biting his head off, and he was disengaging.

 Several poopy diaper blowouts and a sprint marathon up and down the aisle later, we had finally arrived.
 It was midnight.
 We were completely frazzled.

 Whoops.
 I felt sorry I’d been rude.
 Perhaps not surprisingly, no one moved to help us.

 But as with anything difficult, sometimes we learn from the experience and become better people—better travelers.

 Tips for Preparing Yourself for a Plane Ride with Kids